 A: Here are three organizations and their websites that provide extensive information and resources for CT parents of children on the autism spectrum:

 Q: What a great new and inventive idea, for whom will be responding/answering our questions?
 Superintendent?
 Team of Administrators?
 Please advise as it would be most helpful to know.
 Many thanks.

 A: Each question will initially go to the Superintendent who will determine the best person in the district to respond.
-For example, special education questions will most likely be answered by Director of Pupil Services, Curriculum questions by Director of Curriculum, and Board of Education inquires will be addressed by the Board of Education Chairman.
+For example, special education questions will most likely be answered by Director of Pupil Services, assessment questions by Director of Teaching and Learning, and Board of Education inquires will be addressed by the Board of Education Chairman.